wp-document-revisions/wp-document-revisions/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-WordPress Document Revisions – a document management and version control plugin that allows teams of any size to collaboratively edit files
+A document management and version control plugin that allows teams of any size to collaboratively edit files and manage their workflow.

 == Description ==